-Let’s take a close look at each of them:[/vc_column_text]
+So, let’s take a close look at each element:

-The 7th element documents the “management of change” within a maritime business and its fleet of vessels, where the possibility of additional risk can be brought on by any change.
+Element 7 documents the “management of change” within your maritime business and it’s fleet of vessels.
+To emphasize, this element focuses on the risk that can be brought on by any change.

-Technical changes of a vessel require a detailed history to be provided to crew members so that they can operate and maintain the vessel safely.
-A review of the changes must always be undertaken to measure the impact on operational and procedural tasks and which areas of a maritime business are affected the most so that training is provided, and necessary risk assessments are conducted.
+The technical changes you make on your vessels require a detailed history to be provided to crew members so that they can operate and maintain the vessel safely.
+Therefore, you must continually review all changes to measure the impact on operational and procedural tasks.
+Furthermore, you must provide training to your staff caring out the technical work and conduct the necessary risk assessments.

-How can ShipNet help with the 7th Element of TMSA 3?
+How can ShipNet help with TMSA 3 Compliance for Element 7?

-8th Element – Incident reporting, investigation, and analysis
+Achieving TMSA 3 Compliance for Element 8 – Incident reporting, investigation, and analysis

-The principal aim of the 7th element is accident prevention through conducting incident reporting, investigation, and analysis.
-Maritime organizations are required to implement procedures so that lessons learned from incidents can be communicated effectively (in the form of training & support) across a fleet, departments, and crew members to avoid future reoccurrence.
+The principal aim of element 8 is accident prevention through conducting incident reporting, investigation, and analysis.
+That is to say, maritime organizations are required to implement procedures so that lessons learned from incidents can be communicated effectively (in the form of training & support) across a fleet, departments, and crew members to avoid future reoccurrences.

-How can ShipNet help with the 8th Element of TMSA 3?
+How can ShipNet help with TMSA 3 Compliance for Element 8?

-Through the integrated ShipNet application, setup easy reporting procedures covering near misses, incidents, and accidents, encouraging all vessel personnel to file reports using the simple to fill occurrence user interfaces.
-Additionally, share and circulate best practices as fleet circulars based on the findings and conclusions drawn from occurrence reports within the integrated Safety & Document System.
+To perform effective incident reporting, your staff needs to report misses, incidents, and accidents easily.
+In effect, our Safety Management solution encourages all vessel personnel to file reports using the simple to complete occurrence forms.
+Additionally, your staff can share and circulate best practices as fleet circulars.
+Another key point is that these circulars can be based on the findings and conclusions drawn from occurrence reports filed in the Safety & Document System.

-Create necessary checklists to ensure the investigator considers the use of all available information such as:
+Additionally, you can create necessary checklists to ensure your investigators considers the use of all available information such as:

 - D&A testing